szwoloszyn/FaceitAnalyserApp/README.md

 ## Overview

 FaceitAnalyserApp is a C++/Qt6 **GUI application**.
 It fetches and displays player statistics from [Faceit](www.faceit.com), an esports platform popular in CS2 as an alternative to official in-game matchmaking.
+It uses faceit api key that can be obtained by anyone with no limits *(Generating own api key explained later on)*
 - Users can analyse player's CS2 statistics.
 - Requires a `nickname` and optionally `match id` or `matchroom link` to generate output.
 - Not that since the application retrieved CS2 data only, any Faceit account with no CS2 matches will be treated as invalid input - there is no data to analyse.